Thulir-Tech/jouwwinkel-store/README.md

 ## Environment Variables

-This project uses Firebase for its backend.
-You need to set up a Firebase project and add the configuration to a `.env.local` file in the root of the project.
+This project uses Firebase for its backend and Google for GenAI features.
+You need to set up a Firebase project, enable the Gemini API, and add the configuration to a `.env.local` file in the root of the project.
+You can copy the structure from `.env.example`.

 ```
+# Firebase App Configuration
 NEXT_PUBLIC_FIREBASE_API_KEY=
 NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=
 NEXT_PUBLIC_FIREBASE_PROJECT_ID=
 NEXT_PUBLIC_FIREBASE_STORAGE_BUCKET=
 NEXT_PUBLIC_FIREBASE_MESSAGING_SENDER_ID=
 NEXT_PUBLIC_FIREBASE_APP_ID=

+# Google Gemini API Key
+GEMINI_API_KEY=
 ```

 ## Firestore Setup